salma20005/salma20005/README.md

-👋 Hi, I'm Salma! 🎓 **Second-year Data analysis Student** passionate about turning data into meaningful insights. 📊 Skilled in **data analysis and big data technologies**. 🚀 Always eager to explore new tools and techniques in the data science field.
+👋 Hi, I'm Salma Yasser

+🎓 **Second-year Data analysis Student** passionate about turning data into meaningful insights. 📊 Skilled in **data analysis and big data technologies**. 🚀 Always eager to explore new tools and techniques in the data science field.
 ---

 ## 🔧 Skills & Technologies